Accommodation and Compliance Series:

 What is fibromyalgia?

-What are the symptoms and associated syndromes of FMS?
+What are the symptoms and associated syndromes of fibromyalgia?

-Deep muscular pain is the most common symptom of fibromyalgia.
+Aches and pains are the most common symptoms of fibromyalgia.
 Usually starting at the neck and shoulders and spreading to other parts of the body over time, the pain varies according to the time of day, weather, sleep patterns, and stress level.
-People with fibromyalgia may also have fatigue, sleep disorder, irritable bowel syndrome, chronic headaches, skin and temperature sensitivity, cognitive impairment, depression and anxiety, and irritable bladder (Fibromyalgia Network, n.d.).
+People with fibromyalgia may also have cognitive and memory problems, fatigue, sleep disorder, irritable bowel syndrome, chronic headaches, skin and temperature sensitivity, cognitive impairment, depression and anxiety, and irritable bladder (Office of Women's Health, U.S. Department of Health and Human Services, 2012; Fibromyalgia Network, n.d.).

 What causes fibromyalgia?

 The cause of fibromyalgia remains elusive, but there are many triggering events thought to precipitate its onset.
-A few examples would be an infection (viral or bacterial), an automobile accident or the development of another disorder, such as rheumatoid arthritis, lupus, or hypothyroidism.
+A few examples are an infection (viral or bacterial), an automobile accident; or the development of another disorder, such as rheumatoid arthritis, lupus, or hypothyroidism.
 These triggering events probably do not cause fibromyalgia, but rather, they may awaken an underlying physiological abnormality that is already present (Fibromyalgia Network, n.d.).

 How is fibromyalgia treated?